April 1, 2019, Israel

 Every day there are stabbings, yet Krav Maga schools struggle to pay the rent.
 Every day there are shootings, kidnappings, Active Shooters, home invasions, and self defense classes are mostly empty.

-And then, when it hits home, we are not prepared, we are not ready.
-When tragedy strikes we are not stunned, angry at our politicians, bewildered.
+When it hits home, we are not prepared, we are not ready.
+When tragedy strikes we are stunned, angry at our politicians, bewildered.

 And it makes me wonder, it does.

 Lets' go back a few years, it was the end of March, nearly April, just as it is now, it was Poland, the year was 1943, the place....Treblinka.

 Treblinka was a Nazi death camp in occupied Poland where over a million people, mostly Jews, were murdered.
 Ukrainians were hired to do the dirty work while the Germans and Austrians supervised.
 Captured Jews were forced to assist with the dirty work, sort the clothing, burn the dead whom they would soon be joining.
 To survive another day, they cooperated.